MrOnlineCoder/Cobblestone.js/README.md

 }
 ```

-Probably you will ask: "Why we have refs argument?"

-So, the answer: when you navigate to route (call it), Cobblestone.js calls the controller of this route.
+Refs definition: when you navigate to route (call it), Cobblestone.js calls the controller of this route.
 And to make your life easier, Cobblestone.js automatically can send elements to your controller.
 To specify, what elements you will need in controller, just add the **id** attribute to your element:

 ```html